aws-samples/eb-tomcat-snakes/README.md

 For the latter method, a configuration file is included under ``src/.ebextensions/inactive`` that you can modify to download the connection object from S3.
 When the configuration file is updated to point at your bucket and object, and moved into the ``src/.ebextensions`` folder, Elastic Beanstalk downloads the file to the EC2 instance running your application during deployment.
 When the application attempts to create a database connection, it will look for the file and use the connection string that it specifies to connect to the database prior to reading environment variables.

+The application looks for a table named movies.
+If it doesn't find one, it creates a new table and seeds it a with a few entries.

 ## Log4j
 The application uses Log4j to generate a log file named ``snakes.log``.
 The project includes a configuration file in ``src/.ebextensions`` that configures Elastic Beanstalk to include ``snakes.log`` when you request tailed logs.